grao23/coe-332-homework-repo/homework04/README.md

 How to run the containerized scripts:

+use this to get to devolopment environment:

+docker run --rm -it -v $PWD/ gautamrao/iss_tracker.py:1.0 /bin/bash docker run --rm -it -v $PWD/ gautamrao/test_iss_tracker.py:1.0 /bin/bash

 Expected output:

-The expected output should be of the 3 main functions which are present in the code:
+The expected output for the iss_tracker.py file should be of the 3 main functions which are present in the code:

 For the first function "date_range" the output would be a single line which contains the range of the dates which are present in the dataset.